-During a hysteroscopy, your doctor inserts a hysteroscope -- a thin tube with light on the end -- into your vagina.
+During a hysteroscopy, your doctor inserts a hysteroscope – a thin tube with a light on the end – into your vagina, through your cervix, and into your uterus.
 They'll be able to see into your cervix and inside your uterus.
-If they find anything abnormal, they can take a sample for later testing.
+They can take a sample for later testing if they find anything abnormal.

 - Your Pap test results are abnormal.